NerusSkyhigh/NerusSkyhigh/README.md

 ### University:

+#### Multi-scale methods in soft matter physics
+[Percolation - Github repository](https://github.com/NerusSkyhigh/percolation/): brief introduction to Bernoulli percolation with a review on the existence of the critical point, some slides I used to present the topic, and a Jupyter notebook containing a few interactive plot and simulations (like a Monte Carlo simulation for the critical probability) used to generate the images of the slides.

 #### Computational Physics (Master course)
 [Machine Learning Phases of Matter - Github repository](https://github.com/NerusSkyhigh/Machine-Learning-Phases-of-Matter): this project aims to reobtain the results presented in Machine learning phases of matter regarding the two-dimensional square Ising model.
 Course assignments: coming soon

 #### Laboratory of Advanced Electronics
 [notes (GitHub repository)](https://github.com/NerusSkyhigh/Advanced-Electronics)